TALK TO SALES

 What is employee turnover and what causes it?

-Many factors influence employee turnover, both internal and external.
-While organizations may not always be able to control external factors, you can control the internal factors that lead to employee turnover.
+There are various reasons for employee turnover, from lack of communication to toxic work environments.
+While you may not always be able to control external factors, you can focus on the internal factors that lead to employee turnover.

-This article will define and explain the root causes of employee turnover, how to calculate turnover rates, and how to lower it by offering comprehensive benefits.
+So, what’s really driving turnover at your organization?
+In this article, we'll define and explain the root causes of employee turnover.
+We’ll also share how to calculate turnover rates and how to lower them by offering comprehensive benefits.

 What is employee turnover?

-Employee turnover is when employees leave an organization for any reason, typically searching for better opportunities.
-However, it also includes the number of employees who were let go by the organization.
-Employee turnover rate accounts for how many employees leave a company in a specified period.
+Employee turnover is when employees leave an organization for any reason, usually in search of better opportunities.
+However, it also includes the number of employees let go by the organization.
+An employee turnover rate accounts for how many employees leave a company in a specified time period.

-Involuntary turnover, meanwhile, is when you choose to part ways with an employee, either through layoffs or other terminations due to poor performance.
+2. Involuntary turnover: Involuntary employee turnover is when you choose to part ways with an employee due to poor performance or company finances, either through layoffs or other forms of termination.

 How do you calculate an employee turnover rate?